 Nomad Migration & Eagle Hunting Trek: Mongolia

 Mongolia in winter!
 I know what you're thinking, but in all honesty it's not as cold as it looks.
-The odd seasonal (and incredibly beautiful) snowstorm apart, most days days tend to be fine and sunny.
-So appropriately attired, imagine if you will, joining a nomadic family and actively helping to shepherd their motley crew of goats, sheep, camels and yaks across the winter steppe (and frozen lakes) towards the snow-capped Altai Mountains; home to their spring grazing, and the promise of greener pastures.
-I have to say, while obviously spectacular, immersing oneself in the time-honoured rhythms of a fast-fading migatory tradition is incredibly rewarding.
+The odd seasonal (and suitably dramatic) snowstorm apart, most days tend to be fine and sunny.
+So appropriately attired, imagine accompanying a nomadic family to help shepherd their motley crew of goats, sheep, camels and yaks across the winter steppe, and frozen lakes, towards the snow-capped Altai Mountains; home to their spring grazing, and the promise of greener pastures.
+I have to say, while obviously spectacular, the opportunity to fully immerse oneself in the time-honoured rhythms of a fast-fading migatory tradition is an absolutely unforgettable experience.

 And there's more.
-Their will be Naruuz (Kazakh New Year) celebrations with hearty, vodka-toasted feasts (mutton or horse anyone), wolf tracking (in 2026 we spotted four), as well as an authentic 'sayat', where several eagle hunters combine to flush out and hunt for fox and rabbit.
+Naruuz (the Kazakh New Year) celebrations with hearty, vodka-toasted feasts (mutton or horse anyone), wolf tracking (in 2026 we spotted four), not to mention an authentic 'sayat', where a small group of eagle hunters combine to flush out and hunt for fox and rabbit.
 And all the while, you will be cozy and comfortable, accommodated in traditional gers (with a heater and proper beds) and accompanied by our experienced crew.
-Our logistics are tried and tested (and something of a trade secret), heck we even have a shower ger!
+Our logistics, having been tried and tested for over a decade now, are something of a trade secret.
+In short, you will be well looked after.
+Heck, we even have a shower ger!

 Please note that you can also view additional images from our March 2026 trip in our Adventure BLOG.